Red X iconGreen tick iconYellow tick icon

 1. Summary

-2. University representatives must not abuse their position for personal gain.
+1. University Representatives must not abuse their position for personal gain.
 They must not solicit or accept gifts, rewards or benefits which might compromise their integrity and the integrity of their department and/or the University.

-3. As a general rule, University representatives should not accept a gift (whatever its nature or value) if the gift could be seen by others as either an inducement or a reward which might place the University representatives under an obligation to a third party.
+2. University Representatives should not accept a gift (whatever its nature or value), including during procurement processes, if the gift could be seen by others as either an inducement or a reward which might place the University Representatives under an obligation to a third party.

-5. Where offers of gifts or inducements are made to a Council member, this should be reported by the Council member to the Registrar and Secretary of the Council, who will determine the appropriate response.
+7. Where offers of gifts or inducements are made to a Council member, this should be reported by the Council member to the Registrar and Secretary of the Council, who will determine the appropriate response.
 A Council member who accepts a gift should declare the gift to the Registrar and Secretary of the Council who will determine an appropriate response, in consultation with Chancellor or Pro-Chancellor as required.
-Legitimate and significant gifts will be recorded in a Council gifts register as required.
+Legitimate and significant gifts will be recorded in the University Gifts and Benefits Register as required.

 1. the monetary value of the gift or benefit